-- You would like to set out the proposed terms between you and another party during the negotiation stage.
+- You would like to set out the proposed terms between you and another party during the negotiation stage to avoid later confusion.

 What does the Memorandum of Understanding cover?